Boson Sampling with Gaussian input states: toward efficient scaling and certification: Introduction

-Our proposal presents an efficient way to implement Boson Sampling experiments, and also an efficient way to verify it using the same experimental setup.
-Due to the exponential sized sampling space at the output, it is a difficult problem in general to find all the pre-conditions required to be satisfied on the output distribution, given that this distribution is inevitability going to be non-ideal.
-The condition presented in~\cite{AA}, was on the total variation distance for the output distribution compared with the ideal distribution.
-For the exponentially sized sample space, an exponentially sized ensemble is required to directly estimate this distance without any prior assumptions.
-Here, by changing the detection type and making the assumption that the state before detection is Gaussian, we show that estimating the total variation is possible via the state covariance matrix.
-This is a quantity that has a polynomial dependence on the input size and hence this statistical distance can be efficiently estimated.
+Due to the exponential sized sampling space at the output, it is a difficult problem in general to find many individual conditions required to be simultaneously satisfied by a non-ideal output distribution.
+For the exponentially sized sample space, an exponentially sized ensemble is required to directly estimate the total variation distance without any prior assumptions (see Ref.~\cite{Hangleiter2019} for properties of distributions needed to avoid this issue).

+At this point in time, Boson Sampling faces significant challenges in both building and characterising scaled devices.
+Motivated by these constraints, we propose a method to scale Boson Sampling experiments using continuous-variable quantum states and time-bin encoding~\cite{weedbrook2012gaussian,Furusawa_10000,Furusawa_one_million}.
+Our analysis of this proposal accounts for finite squeezing and given some reasonable assumptions hold, operational performance can be characterized efficiently.
+Our scheme presents a pathway toward an efficient way to implement Boson Sampling experiments, and also toward an efficient way to certify it using the same experimental setup.
+Here, by changing the detection type and making the assumption that the state before detection is Gaussian, we certify the total variation distance via the state covariance matrix.
+This is a quantity that has a polynomial dependence on the input size, and hence this statistical distance can be efficiently estimated.